 When do I send hard copies of my documentation?

-We do no longer require hard copies of your documentation, as all documents should be uploaded to your online application, unless your are from one of the countries where we require transcripts sent directly from your university or we require verification from a national agency.
-English documentation should also be sent by post.
-Please see an overview here.
+We do no longer require hard copies of your documentation, as all documents should be uploaded to your online application, unless you are from one of the countries where we require transcripts sent directly from your university or verification from a national agency.

 Can I fill out the application form electronically, or should I fill it out by hand?

 Both are fine, as long as you remember to sign the form before you upload it.

-Must I sign the form, I don't have access to a scanner?
+Must I sign the form, I do not have access to a scanner?

 You must print and sign the application form.
 However, it is possible to take a photo of the documents instead of scanning it.
 Just make sure it is easily readable.